orbeon/orbeon-forms-doc/form-builder/itemset-editor.md

     chocolate chip strawberry

-and it would be unclear which value is selected.
+and it would be unclear which values are selected.

 ## Localization